 Research group Chronic Diseases

 Healthcare is facing major challenges.
 There is an increasing number of older adults with multiple chronic conditions.
-The research group focusses on how older people with chronic conditions can continue to live in their homes and function independently for as long as possible and how nurses can contribute to this.
+The research group focuses on how older people with chronic conditions can continue to live in their homes and function independently for as long as possible and how nurses can contribute to this.

 Lines of research within the research group

 The various research projects of this group seek to contribute to the early detection and prevention of loss of function among older adults living at home.
 One example is the proactive and integrated elderly care programme Om U (‘About You’), which was developed and evaluated by more than 200 regional general practitioners, district nurses and the social sector.
 In addition, research is being conducted into the early detection and prevention of medication-related problems in the home situation.
 The timely recognition of exacerbations and the enhancement of self-management in patients with COPD is central to the M-ACZiE study, which is developing an evidence-based app for this purpose.